angelbarrera92/k8s-tunnel-controller/docs/SERVER.md

-# Server side
+# Server-side

-As described in the [README.md](../README.md), this controller requires a server side component to run the tunnels.
+As described in the [README.md](../README.md), this controller requires a server-side component to run the tunnels.

 ## Free tier